aberny13/berny13/README.md

 # berny13
-Well there is this thing called github and now I'm learning how to use it.
-There were essentially three steps: git init for the directory:
-									git commit -a -m "what you want to enter here" git push origin
-For whatever reason, the personal access code wasn't working, but that could be becuase I hadn't updated the readMe document, so, whatever.
+I think I realize what is supposed to happen:
+1) if you cloned a file from git and now you want to make changes to it and then push it back up there: you first have to add the changes to the file that you would like to push.
+This can be done with one step with the "git commit -a -m 'message'."
+However, you are able to do it in two steps as well, such as first git add 'nameOfFileYouWantToEnter'.
+Then you write "git commit -m 'whatever'," and then you push it to the git repository.